Clayspace Studios Ltd Terms & Conditions

 Disruptive or abusive behavior will not be tolerated.

 Users of the studio and facilities must be respectful and courteous at all times.
-Inappropriate behaviour will not be tolerated and Clayspace Studios Ltd reserve the right to exclude any offending parties from the studio at any time if behaviour in it’s opinion is deemed inappropriate or causes (or has the potential to cause) offence.
+Inappropriate behaviour will not be tolerated and Clayspace Studios Ltd reserve the right to exclude any offending parties from the studio at any time if behaviour in it’s opinion is deemed dangerous, inappropriate or causes (or has the potential to cause) offence, harm or injury.